ijz-ahd/Car-Visualizer/README.md

 # Car-Visualizer

 Car Visualizer is a realtime 3D environment representing cars and providing VR-Experience for the user online.
-It showcases the car and provision the user have the ability to customize the color of car and also view the cockpit panoramic VR-360° view.
+It showcases the car and provision the user have the ability to customize the color of car, switch between different cars and also view the cockpit panoramic VR-360° view.
 This project runs smooth and perfect on most of the modern / old browsers supporting WEBGL.
 (Inspired from THREEJS Community)

 ## Pre-requisites